Dalsin Industries: Transformed by Epicor ERP

 Action to Results

 Epicor ERP 10 has made it easier for Dalsin to adapt to new manufacturing methods, changing customer requirements and evolving business strategies.
 In recent years, it has evolved into a full-service metal fabrication contractor, offering everything from robotic welding to 3D printing.
-In 2013, Dalsin opened a second operations and production center in Phoenix, AZ, with facilities exceeding 220,000 square feet.

 In 2016, Dalsin won the Minnesota Manufacturing Award for "Best New Product" for its own Memphis Wood Fire Grill, complete with an integrated WIFI controller to adjust temperatures.
-The consumer product is built in house using a broad array of capabilities, including metal bending, punching, laser cutting, welding, finishing, electro-mechanical assembly, Wi-Fi networking, product testing, and certification.
+The consumer product is built in-house using a broad array of capabilities, including metal bending, punching, laser cutting, welding, finishing, electro-mechanical assembly, Wi-Fi networking, product testing, and certification.

 “For us, the customer’s experience is the reason we’re here.
 Each and every time, we must engage our customers responsively, interact with them and provide them with products and services that meet or beat their expectations,” concluded Gary Fruth, chief executive officer.
 “Epicor has helped us evolve on how we keep up with our customers and put us in a great position to help us grow as we embrace the future of manufacturing.”